alpha-catharsis/ptree/README.md

 ### Errors

-The following errors might be singled when working on property trees:
+The following errors might be signaled when working on property trees:

 * `ptree-not-a-category` is signaled with a function expects a category but a property is passed to it